ArduPilot/ardupilot_wiki/planner2/source/docs/mac-install.rst

 ----------------

 .. note::

+   The FTDI Driver install is not needed for OSX 10.11+

    The FTDI Driver install is optional for OSX Yosemite 10.10, but some users have required this install.